CurtiePi/triviagame/README.md

  - num_incorrect:    integer
  - clues_used:       integer

--- associated forms: ScoreForm, ScoreForms, RankForm, RankForms, DataForm

--- methods
+Associated forms
+- ScoreForm
+- ScoreForms
+- RankForm
+- RankForms
+- DataForm

+Methods
-   to_data_form: populates the DataForm with all information
+- to_data_form: populates the DataForm with all information

-   to_score_form: poputlate the ScoreForm with score information
+- to_score_form: poputlate the ScoreForm with score information

 METHODS
 -----------
-create_user

-params:
+create_user:

+    Creates a user object.
+Will check if a user with that name already exists and raise and exception accordingly.

+params
 - user_name
 - email

-descripion:

-    Creates a user object.
-Will check if a user with that name already exists and raise and exception accordingly.

-response:
+response
 - StringMessage

 new_triva_game
 - params: